Preparatory B

-This program continues with the work begun in the Prep-A program and focuses on rudimentary, technical, and musicianship skills, as well as further rhythm section work in the four foundation styles of Rock, Jazz, Afro-Cuban, and Brazilian.
+Preparatory B continues with the work begun in Preparatory A and focuses on rudimentary, technical, and musicianship skills, as well as further rhythm section work in the four foundation styles of Rock, Jazz, Afro-Cuban, and Brazilian.
 Students are assigned an “anchor” teacher to help guide them through the course work.

 Musicianship: